|

 88% of women have

-had sex by age 24” scrolled across the bottom of
+had sex by age 24”

-the screen—is that
+the screen — is that

 supposed to be shocking?
-Are we supposed to react
+Are

 by thinking that

-something needs to be done about
+to be done about

-that—we mean, aside from something to help that poor 12% of
+that?
+I mean, aside from something to help that poor 12% of

 women who haven’t